 How to get maximum stacks

-The first thing one needs to know is that Eula gains stack on hits, not inputs.
+The first thing one needs to know is that Eula gains stacks on damage, not inputs.
 This means that if a Normal Attack deals 2 instances of damage per input (e.g. N3), she gains 2 stacks on that input, even though it may be considered one attack.

 Second, although her skill description said she can gain stacks from her Elemental Burst, the initial damage and the detonation damage of Glacial Illumination does not grant stacks.
 However, her Ascension 1 passive, which creates a Shattered Lightfall Sword that deals damage based on the Elemental Burst’s 0 stacks Lightfall Sword damage, does grant stacks.

 Third, you have to deal damage with the aforementioned abilities to gain stacks.
-Hitting elemental shields, Hilichurl stone or wood shields, hitting enemies in invulnerable frames, even if they register as hits, will not grant you stacks.
+Hitting elemental shields, Hlichurl stone or wood shields, hitting enemies in invulnerable frames, even if they register as hits, will not grant you stacks.
 Note that this is also ping-dependent.

 Here is a table of stacks gained by each part of Eula’s kit for easier visualization: